BounceCheckBounceCheck

 • When security and privacy concerns are paramount and it's essential to control access and visibility of email communications tightly.

-Impact of Catch-All and Accept-All Emails on Email Marketing
+Impact on Email Marketing

 One of the main problems catch-all and accept-all emails cause for marketing is that you can't tell whether the email belongs to an actual person.

 This causes two main issues.
 First, if the email gets delivered without bouncing, it will still likely not be opened.
 Second, this drives down engagement rates, which negatively impacts the email marketing campaign as a whole.
+Sending to accept-all addresses also tends to drive bounce rates up, since servers may accept a message during the connection stage and reject it later, similar to the pattern that pushes campaigns past acceptable hard bounce thresholds.
+For a fuller breakdown of the deliverability risks specific to catch-all sends, see our overview of catch-all sending risks.

-How to Verify Catch-All and Accept-All Emails
+How to Verify Accept-All Domains

 Some ESPs allow a higher volume of accept-alls to be sent at once, though it's worth contacting your preferred sending platform to gather any additional information about their tolerances.